GoofyNest/HardwareSpoofing/Factory-Gigabyte.md

 # 🏭 Clean Gigabyte motherboard dump (Never spoofed)

+> [!CAUTION]
+> Reminder, please do not use the serials in here, this is just an example over how default or factory serials are looking like.
+>
+> You should use your own serials and randomize them, if you are not sure how to then wait for me to release tools.
+>

 > [!TIP]
 > Gigabyte is the easiest motherboard to spoof, the only thing that is Unique is UUID and EasyAntiCheat does not log it.

 # [Type 000] -- BIOS Information